Constraints on Metastable Dark Energy Decaying into Dark Matter: Bubble Nucleation

+We can consider in the above equation the absolute mean values for $\Gamma/H_{0}$ described in Section II, which were obtained in the analysis of~\cite{Li:2019san} (see Table~4 of this reference).
+For~the values constrained with any of the four datasets used, Equation \eqref{xi_bubble} gives us $\xi\ll 1$.
+Therefore, one can safely consider the slow transition~regime.

-We can hence conclude that such model will not drive a complete transition to a dark matter dominated phase.
-Even in the future, there will be a dominant region of the universe in the metastable phase, where we would still have an approximately de Sitter expansion.
-However, unlike old inflation, there is no observational restriction imposing that a complete transition from the dark energy state into dark matter must take place.
+We can hence conclude that such a model will not drive a complete transition to a dark matter-dominated phase.
+Even in the future, there will be a dominant region of the universe in the metastable phase, where we would still have an approximate de Sitter expansion.
+However, unlike old inflation, there is no observational restriction imposing that a complete transition from the dark energy state into dark matter must take~place.

+As shown in this section, the~initial radius of the bubble from which it starts expanding is $R_{0}\approx 10^{-2}$ cm.
+Although~it expands very fast, the~volume fraction of space occupied by bubbles nucleated over a Hubble time at a given epoch is much smaller than one, as~shown above.
+Therefore, there are negligible cosmological consequences from the energy density associated with these bubbles.
+Since here we are only interested in the cosmological scales, we will not discuss further the issue of domain walls or gravitational waves.